 San Joaquin Valley

 Smart Growth California has been working with funders in the San Joaquin Valley since 2012, and in May 2016 organized a meeting for 31 funders, where the funders agreed to launch a new funder working group.
 Now the fastest growing workgroup in our statewide network, this group supports funder learning and joint action in order to promote healthy, equitable communities and sustainable natural systems throughout the San Joaquin Valley.
 In 2019, the workgroup launched an effort to promote equitable governance in the Central Valley through joint investing in power building for sustainable and equitable water and land use practices.
 Smart Growth California coordinates this funder collaborative.
-Learn more about the San Joaquin Valley funder working group.
+Learn more about the San Joaquin Valley Funder Collaborative.

 San Diego and Sacramento

 Smart Growth California funders are active in both San Diego and Sacramento.
 Through our statewide network of funders, we have been able to support funders that are active in these two regions by providing learning opportunities, briefings, and technical assistance, as well as by linking these local funders to national and statewide funders who want to collaborate with them and/or invest in their regions.
 Contact Ron Milam, Director of Smart Growth California, with any questions about our work in San Diego and Sacramento.